-• If you perform an action (for example, a shutdown) that aborts processing during an analysis of the cause of a bug check (blue screen), the cause might not be recordable in the event log.
-In the case of a 4 GB memory dump file, analyzing the cause of a bug check (blue screen) takes about three minutes.
+• These causes may not be recordable in the event log if you perform an action (for example, shutdown) that aborts the process of the STOP error code cause analysis.
+In the case of a 8GB memory dump file, analysis of the STOP error code takes about three minutes.

-7.1.2 Supported causes of a bug check (blue screen)
+7.1.2 Supported causes of the STOP error code

-This feature is activated when a bug check (blue screen) appears because of one of the causes described in Table 7-1.
-Errors due to causes not shown in Table 7-1 are not supported, and 80 is displayed on the digital LEDs for status indications installed on the equipment.
+This function is activated when a blue screen appears due to a cause described in Table

+7-1.
+Causes other than those in Table 7-1 are not supported.

-Table 7-1 Supported causes of bug checks (blue screens)
+Table 7-1 Supported STOP Error Causes

-Cause Cause code ^{#1} Contents recorded in the Description column of the event log#2 An NMI is generated by the NMI button.#3 Fb A reset signal was input.
-The detail code is 0x9201.
-An NMI is generated due to a parity error at the PCI bus, LPC bus, or elsewhere.
-F8 or F9 A PCI bus parity error occurred.#3 The detail code is 0x9202.
-An uncorrectable memory error occurred.
-FA An uncorrectable error occurred in #4.
-The detail code is #5.
+Cause Cause code ^{#1} Contents recorded in the Description column of the event log ^{#2} An NMI is generated by the reset button or reset signal is input to the external contact RMTRESET.
+0x00000080 A reset signal was input.
+The detailed code is 0x9201.
+An NMI is generated due to parity error at the PCI bus, LPC bus, or others 0x00000080 A PCI parity error occurred.
+The detailed code is 0x9202.
+Uncorrectable memory error occurs 0x00000080 An error that cannot be corrected occurred. ^{#3} For the detailed code, see footnote #4.

-- #1: This code is displayed on the digital LEDs for status indications installed on the equipment. - #2: The event log is shown in Table 7-2. - #3: If the unit is not correctly installed in the expansion slot, a PCI bus parity error (detail code: 00x9202) might be displayed. - #4: The DIMM name (DIMM1 or DIMM2) is recorded. - #5: One of the following codes is displayed depending on the DIMM that contained the error:
+#1: This code is displayed on the digital LEDs for status indications installed on the equipment.

+#2: The event log is shown in Table 7-2.

+#3: The DIMM name (DIMM1 or DIMM2) is recorded.

-DIMM1: 0x9218 DIMM2: 0x9217
+#4: One of the following codes is displayed depending on the DIMM that contained the error: DIMM1: 0x9218 DIMM2: 0x9217

-For information about the actions to take when a blue screen appears, see Chapter 9 in the HF-W2000 Model 58/55/50 INSTRUCTION MANUAL (manual number WIN-62-0073).
+For information about the actions to take when a blue screen appears, see Chapter 9 in the HF-W2000 Model 68/65 INSTRUCTION MANUAL (manual number WIN-62-5002).